valtimo-platform/valtimo-documentation/extending-valtimo/extending-valtimo.md

 # Extending Valtimo

 This section contains instructions and examples on how to extend functionality found in Valtimo, generally through the use of code.
-These are usually features that have been set up in a way so that the default functionality can be easily extended.
+These are usually features that have been set up in a way so the default functionality can be easily extended.
 For example, here you can find how to set up a custom FormFieldDataResolver to preload data in forms from external sources.